seashell-coder/Web-Scraping-Challenge/README.md

 References
 -------------------------------------------------
 The Mars News websiteLinks to an external site. is operated by edX Boot Camps LLC for educational purposes only.
 The news article titles, summaries, dates, and images were scraped from NASA's Mars NewsLinks to an external site. website in November 2022.
 Images are used according to the JPL Image Use PolicyLinks to an external site., courtesy NASA/JPL-Caltech.

+Note: All the activities in this challenge was similar to what we have practiced during our class works for this Module, just for the part-2 last diagram (How many terrestrial days exist in a Martian year?)
+I used tutor session to assist me with the calculation and explain how to come up with the results.